Silobreaker/MaltegoDocumentation/index.md

 ### Provinces
 > Any &rarr; `silobreaker.Province`

-> Find related Provinces

-Finds provinces that are associated with the input entities.
+> Finds Provinces strongly correlated with mentions of the input entity

 ### Regions
 > Any &rarr; `silobreaker.Region`

-> Find related Regions

-Finds regions that are associated with the input entities.
+> Finds Regions strongly correlated with mentions of the input entity

 ### World Regions
 > Any &rarr; `silobreaker.WorldRegion`

-> Find related World Regions

-Finds world regions that are associated with the input entities.
+> Finds World Regions strongly correlated with mentions of the input entity

 ## Investigating Relations